A motivic version of the theorem of Fontaine and Wintenberger: Generalities on adic spaces

 \section{Generalities on adic spaces}

-We start by recalling the language of adic spaces, as introduced by Huber \cite{huber2} and generalized by Scholze-Weinstein \cite{sw}.
-We will always work with adic spaces over a non-archimedean valued field.
+We start by recalling the language of adic spaces, as introduced by Huber \cite{huber1}, \cite{huber2} and generalized by Scholze-Weinstein \cite{sw}.
+We will always work with adic spaces over a non-archimedean valued field $K$ in the following sense.

 \begin{dfn} A \emph{non-archimedean field} is a topological field $K$ whose topology is induced by a non-trivial valuation of rank one.
 The associated norm is a multiplicative map that we denote by $|\cdot|\colon K\ra\R_{\geq0}$ and its valuation ring is denoted by $K^\circ$.
-A pair $(K,K^+)$ is called a \emph{valuation field} if $K$ is a non-archimedean field and $K^+\subset K^\circ$ an open bounded valuation subring.
-We say it is \emph{complete} if $K$ (and hence also $K^+$) is complete.
-A map $(K,K^+)\ra(L,L^+)$ of valuation fields is \emph{local} if the inverse image of $L^+$ in $K$ coincides with $K^+$. \end{dfn}

-\begin{rmk} A map $(K,K^+)\ra(L,L^+)$ is local if an only if the map $K^+\ra L^+$ is a local map between local rings.
-In that case, the two valuations on $K$ induced by $K^+$ and $L^+$ coincide.
-The valuation on $K$ induced by $K^+$ has rank $1$ precisely when $K^+$ coincides with $K^\circ$. \end{rmk}